 Home of the York Lions, the Canadian Premier Leagues York United.
 York Stadium was recently renovated with its running track removed, a new playing surface and boasts a 4,000 capacity.
 Its one stand is very modern looking in its design and features all red seats which are striking to look at.
-The stadium doesn’t have many other features though, but it does own its simplistic and modern design pretty well.
+The stadium doesn’t have many other features though, but whether its the CPL or U Sports, it does own its simplistic and modern design pretty well!

 6. Alumni Stadium – Guelph Gryphons

 The home of the Guelph Gryphons, and the temporary home of the Hamilton Tiger-Cats in 2013, Alumni Stadium has a 4,100 capacity and what its one stand lacks in colour, it makes up for it with its sheer size.
 The best feature for sure is the red and black checkered pattern in the endzone which is completely unique to Alumni Field.
 While the running track is a default red colour, it is possible to give Alumni Field a pass as it corresponds with red being a Gryphons colour.